 Read the full paper here: https://idl.cs.washington.edu/files/2014-Latency-InfoVis.pdf.

-There are dozens of GPU analytics use cases within industries such as Telecommunications; Financial Services; Automotive; Logistics; Oil & Gas; Utilities; Advertising; Defense & Intelligence.
+here are dozens of GPU analytics use cases use cases within industries such as Telecommunications; Financial Services; Automotive; Logistics; Oil & Gas; Utilities; Advertising; Defense & Intelligence.
 Examples include:

 Learn more about how OmniSci addresses these and other use cases here.